Common Steps in a New Jersey Divorce

 If the parties do not accept the recommendations of the Early Settlement Panel or come to an agreement on the day of the Early Settlement Panel, then they will be required to participate in Economic Mediation to again attempt to come to an agreement.
 If the parties cannot come to an agreement in Economic Mediation, they will proceed to Step 6.

 Step 6: Intensive Settlement Conference.

 If the Economic Mediation does not result in an agreement, then the parties will be required to attend an Intensive Settlement Conference in the courthouse and try once again to settle before taking the case to trial.

 If the parties cannot come to an agreement after all of the above steps, and if they do not enter into an agreement to arbitrate the issues, then they will proceed to this last step.
 The parties will go to trial and the court will decide the issues.
 After the trial is over, the court will issue you a Final Judgment of Divorce, and the parties will finally have obtained a New Jersey divorce.

-As illustrated by the above, the New Jersey divorce process can be a long and confusing one.
+As illustrated above, the New Jersey divorce process can be a long and confusing one.
 Having the assistance of a New Jersey divorce attorney to guide you through it is very helpful.
 If you are going through a divorce, contact the experienced divorce lawyers at Snyder Sarno D'Aniello Maceri & da Costa LLC to schedule an appointment with one of our attorneys.